FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models

 For inference, there are different approaches for MoE execution, with only some involving all-to-all ``Dispatch + Combine'' \cite{deepseek2024v3}.
-In this work, we focus on the approach implemented by vLLM and SGLang \cite{zheng2024sglang,kwon2023efficient} where an optimized all-reduce is used instead of the all-to-all collective and input activations to the routed experts are replicated and indexed across the expert parallel ranks.
+In this work, we focus on the approach implemented by vLLM and SGLang where an all-reduce is used instead of the all-to-all collective and activations are replicated and indexed across the expert parallel ranks.